-At the lowest collisions energy of the RHIC beamenergy scan, which is close to the SIS100 energy range, v_2 measurements are only available for pions, protons/antiprotons, charged kaons, and (with poor precision) Lambdas/anti-Lambdas.
+At the lowest collisions energy of the RHIC beamenergy scan, which is close to the SIS100 energy range, $v_2$ measurements are only available for pions, protons/antiprotons, charged kaons, and (with poor precision) $\Lambda/\Lambda$ Lambdas/anti-Lambdas.
 The CBM experiment will therefore dramatically improve the data situation by measuring the flow of identified particles in the FAIR energy range, including multi-strange hyperons and dileptons.
-Of particular interest is the flow of particles not significantly suffering from rescattering like Ω hyperons or φ mesons, for which no experimental data exist.
-These measurements will significantly contribute to our understanding of the QCD matter equation-of-state at neutron star core densities.
+Of particular interest is the flow of particles not significantly suffering from rescattering like $\Omega$ hyperons or $\phi$ mesons, for which no experimental data exist.
+These measurements will significantly contribute to our understanding of the QCD matter equation-ofstate at neutron star core densities.

 FIG. 6.
 The difference in elliptic flow between particles and their corresponding antiparticles (see legend) as a function of $\sqrt{s{NN}}$ for 10% - 40% central Au+Au collisions as measured by the STAR collaboration at RHIC [17].
-The systematic errors are shown by the hooked error bars.
+The systematic errors are indicated by the brackets shown by the hooked error bars.
 The dashed lines in the plot are fits with a power-law.